 Understanding the basics of feline nutrition

 That said, this doesn’t mean that you can put a bowl of meat in front of your cat and call it a day!
 A meat-only diet also does not satisfy a cat’s unique nutritional needs.
-Cats need a variety of nutrients only found in the bones, cartilage, skin, and fur of the prey they eat, so a meat-only diet won’t contain everything they need.
-Even a whole-prey diet can be deficient in taurine - one study had to be stopped after a litter of kittens fed ground rabbit began to die of heart disease related to taurine deficiency.
-Deficiencies in other nutrients – such as arginine, Vitamin A, or Vitamin D – can have similarly devastating consequences.
+Cats must have certain vitamins and amino acids supplemented as part of their diet.
+One of the biggest concerns is taurine, an amino acid involved in several body processes.
+Unlike many other mammals, cats cannot produce their own taurine and must acquire it from food.
+Cats that do not receive enough taurine in their diets can develop life-threatening heart disease and may go blind from retinal degeneration.
+Deficiencies in other nutrients – such as arginine, vitamin A, or Vitamin D – can have similarly devastating consequences.
 Cat food must be nutritionally complete and carefully balanced to keep your cat healthy.

 How to make homemade cat food

 If you search the internet for homemade cat food recipes, you’ll find thousands of results.
 Unfortunately, most of these recipes have been created by people with little to no knowledge of feline nutrition.
-One study looked at 119 diets from books or online, and found that none of them provided all of the RDAs for essential nutrients for cats.
-It’s likely that homemade cat food recipes are almost always unbalanced, leading to a high likelihood of vitamin and nutrient deficiencies, which can have a devastating impact on your cat’s health.
+They often do not provide all the nutrients your cat needs and feeding these homemade cat foods long term can have disastrous results.

 - Five Human Foods That Are Poisonous to Cats

 - What are the benefits of raw cat food?

 - Five Tips to Improve Your Cat’s Diet